 (Front view of Upper Belvedere Palace)

-Main palace and garden complex
+Main palace and gardens

 Upper Belvedere palace